jc-prg/remote/README.md

 # jc://remote/

-Based on the Script [BlackBeanControl)(#used-source) this software is build to control single IR devices or more complex scenes of several IR devices via a Web-App.
+Based on the Script [BlackBeanControl](#used-source) this software is build to control single IR devices or more complex scenes of several IR devices via a Web-App.

 ## Used Sources